ministryofjustice/hmpps-person-record-manage-ui/README.md

 This can be useful to test changes which need to be made to both apps.

-1. In hmpps-person-match run `make start-containers-local`
+1. In hmpps-person-record run `make e2e-test`
-2. In hmpps-person-record run `make start-localstack`
+2. In hmpps-person-record run `make run-local`
-3. <OPTIONAL> To populate some data in the databse, In hmpps-person-record run `./gradlew e2eTest`
-4. In hmpps-person-record run `make run-with-match`
-5. In hmpps-person-record-manage-ui run `make run-local`
+3. In hmpps-person-record-manage-ui run `make run-local`

 ### Run linter